Pulse-code modulation: Standard sampling precision and rates

 Common sample depths for LPCM are 8, 16, 20 or 24 bits per sample.

 LPCM encodes a single sound channel.
 Support for multichannel audio depends on file format and relies on synchronization of multiple LPCM streams.
 While two channels (stereo) is the most common format, systems can support up to 8 audio channels (7.1 surround) or more.

 Common sampling frequencies are 48 kHz as used with DVD format videos, or 44.1 kHz as used in CDs.
 Sampling frequencies of 96 kHz or 192 kHz can be used on some equipment, but the benefits have been debated.

 Limitations

 The Nyquist–Shannon sampling theorem shows PCM devices can operate without introducing distortions within their designed frequency bands if they provide a sampling frequency at least twice that of the highest frequency contained in the input signal.
-For example, in telephony, the usable voice frequency band ranges from approximately 300 Hz to 3400 Hz.
+For example, in telephony, the usable voice frequency band ranges from approximately 300 to 3400 Hz.
 For effective reconstruction of the voice signal, telephony applications therefore typically use an 8000 Hz sampling frequency which is more than twice the highest usable voice frequency.

 Regardless, there are potential sources of impairment implicit in any PCM system: